sai-dharahas07/Coefficient/README.md

 The recommended way to deploy this project is using Vercel, the creators of Next.js.

 https://vercel.com

 https://nextjs.org/docs/deployment

 **Future Improvements**

-User authentication and personalized dashboards Progress tracking and performance analytics
+User authentication and personalized dashboards.
+Progress tracking and performance analytics.
-AI-based vocabulary recommendations
+AI-based vocabulary recommendations.
-Improved mobile experience and accessibility
+Improved mobile experience and accessibility.

 **Contact**

 If you have any questions, suggestions, or collaboration ideas, feel free to reach out:

 Name: Sai Dharahas Thatipamula

 Location: Hyderabad, India

 Email: saidharahas05@example.com

 GitHub: https://github.com/sai-dharahas07

-License
+**License**

 This project is open-source and available under the MIT License.